-The Dragon has been a student and practitioner of Western Style Fencing since the early 1960's.
+The Dragon has been a student and practitioner of Western Style Fencing since the 1950's.
 Mr. Weeks and his research in Martial Arts has spanned more than 7 Decades.
-Mr. Weeks has discovered from his training that Fencing provides an excellent foundation for all of the physical attributes needed to develop as an Athlete and Martial Artist.
-The famous Action Star and Martial Artist Bruce Lee also knew these facts.
+He has discovered from his training that Fencing provides an excellent foundation for all of the physical attributes needed to develop as an Athlete and Martial Artist.
+The famous Action Star and Martial Artist Bruce Lee also knew the value about Fencing.

 Fencing is an excellent Total Body Workout and Aerobic Conditioning Exercise for all Ages.

 Schedule Your Private Introductory Session Today!

 Fencing is a group of three related combat sports.
 The three disciplines in modern fencing are the foil, the épée, and the sabre; winning points are made through the contact with an opponent.
 A fourth discipline, single stick, appeared in the 1904 Olympics but was dropped from official competition soon after, and is not a part of most modern fencing practices.
 Fencing was one of the first sports to be played in the Olympics.
 Based on the traditional skills of swordsmanship, the modern sport arose at the end of the 19th century, with the Italian school having modified the historical European martial art of classical fencing, and the French school later refining the Italian system.
 There are three forms of modern fencing, each uses a different kind of weapon and has different rules.
 The sport itself is divided into three competitive scenes: Foil, Épée, and Sabre.
 Most competitive fencers choose to specialize in one weapon only.